ShrinidhiUpadhyaya/dynamic-questionnaire/README.md

 ## API Endpoints
 ### POST /api/response
-  - **Purpose:** Retrieve a single answer by question ID or fetch all answers.
+  - **Purpose:** Retrieve a single response by question ID or fetch all user responses.
   - **Query Parameters:**
-    - `id (string, required)` The unique identifier of the question for which the answer is being submitted.
+    - `id (string, required)` The unique identifier of the question for which the response is being submitted.
   - **Request Body:**
     - JSON payload with the following property:
-    - `answers (string | string[]):` The answer to be saved for the question.
+    - `response (string | string[]):` The response to be saved for the question.
- - **Sucessfull Responses**
+ - **Sucessfull Response**
    ```
    {
-     "message": "Answer saved successfully",
+     "message": "Response saved successfully",
      "status": "success"
    }
    ```
-- **Error Responses:**
+- **Error Response:**
   ```
   {
-    "error": "Question ID and answer are required"
+    "error": "Question ID and response are required"
   }
   ```

 ### GET /api/response
-  - **Purpose:** Retrieve a single answer by question ID or fetch all answers.
+  - **Purpose:** Retrieve a single response by question ID or fetch all responses.
   - **Query Parameters:**
     - `id (string, required):`
-      - If `id=all`, returns all answers stored.
+      - If `id=all`, returns all responses stored.
-      - Otherwise, returns the answer associated with the specified question ID.
+      - Otherwise, returns the response associated with the specified question ID.
-  - **Successfull Responses:**
+  - **Successfull Response:**
   - `id=all`
     ```
     {
-      "answers": [ /* Array of answer objects */ ],
+      "responses": [ /* Array of response objects */ ],
       "total": 3,
       "status": "success"
     }